syncromatics/Syncromatics.Engineering.DX.Common/README.md

-# Common languge-agnostic documents for a consistent developer experience
+# Common language-agnostic documents for a consistent developer experience

 This is a template containing developer experience documentation: README, a code of conduct, a contributor's guide, and a license.
 This is a quick way to ensure an open source project has enough information for those interested in it.